Matilda Hays: English Woman's Journal

 Hays was one of the co-founders and editor of the English Woman's Journal in 1858.
 It was in 1858 founded by Barbara Bodichon and Bessie Rayner Parkes, with others, Bodichon being the major shareholder.

 The Society for Promoting the Employment of Women and the Victoria Press, which Hays helped found, met at the Langham Place offices of the journal.
-These premises had been obtained by her close friend Theodosia Blacker, Lady Monson for her.
+These premises had been obtained by her close friend Theodosia, Lady Monson for her.
 Monson also arranged for the offices and the reading room to be furnished and it became a de facto women's club offering meals, drinks, periodicals and newspapers.
-Morton became a director in 1860 and she helped with the administration.
-Monson also paid for the building to be re-furnished in 1863.

-Hays had left the journal by 1864, reputedly because of her "difficult temperament."
+Monson became a director in 1860 and she helped with the administration.
+Monson paid for the building to be re-furnished in 1863.
+Hays had left the journal by 1864, reputedly because of her "difficult temperament".
 She had often disagreed with Parkes, her co-editor, about the journal's direction.

 Acting

-In 1848, there was a convergence of financial need, the "small fortune" Hays received was lost due to her father's depleted financial situation, and Charlotte Cushman's sister was leaving the stage, which created an acting opportunities.
-Charlotte's sister, Susan Webb Cushman, who played Juliet to Charlotte's Romeo, left the stage to marry a successful Liverpool scientist, James Sheridan Muspratt.
+In 1848, there was a convergence of financial need, the "small fortune" Hays received was lost due to her father's depleted financial situation, and Charlotte Cushman's sister, Susan, was leaving the stage, which created an acting opportunities.
+Charlotte's sister, Susan Webb Cushman, who had played Juliet to Charlotte's Romeo, left the stage to marry a successful Liverpool scientist, James Sheridan Muspratt.

 The women practiced together at the Yorkshire estate of the Duke of Devonshire for 6 October 1848 opening in Bath.
 Hays acted with Cushman for just a few months, as Cushman increasingly became a star.